 Infusing recipes with tea is a great way to add unexpected flavour to desserts.
 You can add tea to layer cakes and frostings to make Earl Grey cake.
 You can add matcha to tart shells to make matcha tarts with passion fruit curd.
 You can infuse the cream with tea leaves to make ganache for lavender Earl Grey truffles or for a big Earl grey chocolate tart.

 Earl Grey Panna Cotta Tarts Recipe

-The filling is still luxuriously creamy, but properly set so it doesn't ooze when you cut into it.
+The filling is still luxuriously creamy but properly set so it doesn't ooze when you cut into it.
 I think I could even have gotten away with just a teaspoon of gelatin.
-In any case, make sure to carefully measure the ingredients for this recipe, otherwise, there's a risk your panna cotta won't set!
+In any case, make sure to measure the ingredients for this recipe carefully, otherwise, there's a risk your panna cotta won't set!

 Sweet almond crust (pâte sablée)

-- 115 grams (½ cup) Stirling Creamery Churn 84 salted butter room temperature
+- 115 grams Stirling Creamery Churn 84 salted butter room temperature

 Earl Grey panna cotta

-- 1 tbsp (1 tbsp) loose leaf Earl Grey tea
+- 1 tablespoon loose leaf Earl Grey tea